Consdata/kouncil/README.md

 ### Docker - advanced configuration

 If you have many Kafka clusters, configuring them using `bootstrapServers` may become cumbersome.
-It is also impossible to express more sophisticated configuration options using such simple configuration pattern.
+It is also impossible to express more sophisticated configuration options using such a simple configuration pattern.

-To address this issues Kouncil allows you to provide external configuration in yaml file.
+To address these issues Kouncil allows you to provide an external configuration in a yaml file.

 Kouncil expects this configuration file to be named `kouncil.yaml`.
 After that it's only a matter of binding a directory containing that file into docker - let's say your `kouncil.yaml` lives in `/home/users/test/Kouncil/config/`, that's how your `docker run` should look: